singhrakeshgkp/spring-cloud-native/README.md

 Development            Containerization                Deployment
 Spring Boot ---------> Cloud Native BuildPacks -------> Kubernates
 ```
+# Branches
+### 001-dev-exp
+<p>Here we will create a simple spring boot application and do the some changes and run the application.</p>

 ## Creating application
 - Create Spring boot application with ```reactive web, actuator, and prometheus``` Dependency
 - Define a controlller ```CloudNativeExController``` and greet endpoint.